metabase/metabase/docs/troubleshooting-guide/application-database.md

 ### Metabase H2 application database gets corrupted

 By default, Metabase uses [H2][what-is-h2] for its application database.
-Because H2 is an on-disk database, it is sensitive to filesystem errors, such as a drive being corrupted or a file not being flushed properly.
+Because H2 is an on-disk database, it's sensitive to filesystem errors, such as a drive being corrupted or a file not being flushed properly.
 In these situations, you'll see errors on startup.
 These vary, but one example is:

 ```
 myUser@myIp:~$ java -cp metabase.jar org.h2.tools.RunScript -script whatever.sql -url jdbc:h2:~/metabase.db